zeke/devcenter-scraper/content/md/postgres-logs-errors.md

     PGError: ERROR:  permission denied for relation table-name

-Heroku Postgres [starter tier databases](heroku-postgres-plans#starter-tier) have row limits enforced.
+Heroku Postgres [hobby tier databases](heroku-postgres-plans#hobby-tier) have row limits enforced.
 When you are [over your row limit](heroku-postgres-plans#row-limit-enforcement) and attempt to insert data you will see this error.
 [Upgrade to a production tier database](upgrade-heroku-postgres-with-pgbackups) or reduce the number of total rows to remove this constraint.

 ## PGError: operator does not exist